fakela/documentation/get-started/what-is-mindee.md

 You can extract those different fields automatically using our [Invoice OCR API](doc:invoice-ocr).
 This API has been trained to provide you with a precise and accurate solution.

-### Extracting key information from your own document type

-If you need an API that has not yet been released in our catalog, you can build your own in minutes.
+2. **Extracting key information from your own document type**: If you need an API that has not yet been released in our catalog, you can build your own in minutes.
 Using our [API Builder](https://developers.mindee.com/docs/build-your-first-document-parsing-api), you can define your own list of key information and train an API to extract those fields by annotating a few dozen example files.
 Our users have already built and deployed into production many different document parsing APIs, you can find a non-exhaustive list [here](https://developers.mindee.com/docs/use-cases).

-## Document classification

-Sometimes, you need to classify documents automatically in your code.
+3. **Document classification**: Sometimes, you need to classify documents automatically in your code.
 One reason can be that your users upload several different types of documents at once, and you need to identify which is which.
 Perhaps they upload a single pdf including many different documents.
 It can be very tricky to automate this depending on your use case.

 [block:image]